library(tidyverse)

 Examining this plot, we can see that the distribution is centred approximately around 6, has one peak, is relatively spread out with values ranging from around 2 to around 8, and is not perfectly symmetrical, with a longer tail to the left, but there are no very extreme values.

+The tails of a distribution are the stretched-out ends where the rarer values live.
+They show how far the data extend away from the main cluster in the centre.
 A long tail means a few observations lie far from the bulk, while a short tail means almost all values are packed close to the centre.
+Even when tails are long, they often contain only a thin scattering of observations.

 For comparison with happiness, let’s now look at the distribution of the gdp variable.